Materiality for sustainability topics

 Woodside conducts a materiality assessment process to inform our understanding of which sustainability topics are most relevant to our business activities and stakeholders.

-Woodside conducts a materiality assessment process to inform our understanding of which sustainability topics are most relevant to our business activities and stakeholders.
-This considers potential risks, opportunities and impacts of sustainability topics upon our financial performance, as well as the potential impacts of our operations on stakeholders.
+Woodside also conducts a materiality assessment process which is aligned to our risk management process but has a specific focus on sustainability-related topics.
+It is intended to inform our understanding of which sustainability-related topics are most relevant to our business performance, activities and stakeholders.
+It considers potential risks, opportunities and impacts of sustainability topics on our business, the economy, the environment and upon people, including impacts on human rights.